Implications of the weak gravity conjecture in anomalous quiver gauge theories: Quiver gauge theories and the WGC

 when we treat the gauge couplings as spurion fields, which are expected to be moduli fields in the string theory.
 This can be regarded as a $\mathbb{Z}_{k}$ symmetry acting on $k$ nodes with a element of

+We can study anomalies and identify anomaly-free $U(1)$'s systematically owing to this symmetry as seen below.
 This symmetry will be broken in the low energies when an anomaly-free gauge group is given by a linear combination of UV $U(1)$'s.
 So, interactions of axions to gauge fields are expected to violate this discrete symmetry.
 In terms of particle phenomenology, this theory may be the hidden sector for dark matter apart from the visible sector \cite{Costa:2020dph}.
 In Appendix~\ref{Sec:appB}, we discussed also several quiver models not shown in this section.

 We consider quiver gauge theories with $U(1)^{2k-1}$ groups as shown in Fig.~\ref{fig:quiverksimp}.
-As seen below, these theories can have a unique anomaly-free $U(1)$.
+These types of (supersymmetric) models have often been studied in D-brane models on orbifolds or intersecting/magnetized D-brane models.
+They are used also to realize realistic Yukawa couplings or higher order couplings.
+We hereafter focus just on fermions producing anomalies.
+As seen below, these theories can have an unique anomaly-free $U(1)$.